 Caregiving teaches families to care for loved ones at home, and professionals to care for sick, elderly patients

-LOCAL SERVICE TO THE ARMED FORCES
+LOCAL ARMED FORCES EMERGENCY SERVICES

 International tracing to reunite loved ones torn apart by war or disaster